BenLauwens/ThinkJulia.jl/docs/src/chap15.md

 julia> p = Point(3.0, 4.0)
 ThinkJulia.Point(3.0, 4.0)
 julia> p.z = 1.0
-ERROR: type Point has no field z
+ERROR: type Point is immutable
 ```

 If you are not sure what type an object is, you can ask: